-It is most likely that Bernard McKenna had experience of the licensed trade before moving to Oldham Road to become landlord in his autumn years.
+There is little doubt that Bernard McKenna, senior, had lengthy experience of the licensed trade before moving to Oldham Road to become landlord in his autumn years.
 Almost certainly he is the beer retailer Bernard McCanna listed at 23 Gravel Lane in the directory for Salford for 1828/29.6 Variations in the spelling of names are common in the records for these times.
 Certainly there is a connection with Salford as the births of his two sons are registered there.
 The address in Gravel Lane is that of the Jolly Carter pub and it is likely that McKenna, or McCanna, operated a small-scale brewery in Salford at this time, probably within the Jolly Carter7.
 A few years earlier this Gravel Lane address was a shoe warehouse8 and before that, in 1797, the home and workplace of a flour dealer.9

 Early evidence of the McKenna entrepreneurialism is that Bernard was quick to take advantage of the new Beerhouse Act in 1830, as shown by this extract from a history of Salford pubs:10